h-ARTS/classic-arcade-game-clone/README.md

 Classic Arcade Game YESS!
 ===============================

+Front-End Developer Project of Udacity.
+This game has been developed in object-oriented way.
+Technologies used: HTML5 Canvas & JavaScript

+## How to

 1. Start the game by opening the index.html file.

 2. You can use the arrow keys or WASD keys.